What is Translocation?

 Having said all that, my understanding of translocation stems from the fact that our spirit is not limited in the same way that our physical body is.
 Our physical body is confined to a narrow set of physical parameters.
 It occupies a set amount of space, it can be located by a set of coordinates on a map.
 It has a certain mass, etc. All of these things describe the limitations of our physical body.

 These limitations apply to things that have their origin in the physical plane of existence.
 They are of little use in describing our spirit, which originates in the spiritual plane.
 Things that originate in the spiritual plane have a different set of limitations imposed upon them.
 While these limitations may be similar to the ones of the physical plane, they’re different enough that applying them to the spirit will inevitably create confusion.

 But my friend wants this question answered, so here’s my best shot at explaining translocation.

 When our spirit begins to explore various planes of existence, both the physical and the spiritual, it begins to view things from a different perspective than the normal, static viewpoint of our physical body.
 Our spirit experiences a shift of perspective.

 The experiences that our spirit has are passed on to our soul through the mind via the imagination.
-They’re usually perceived by the mind as visions, or daydreams and if they happen at night – as the usual nighttime dreams most of us have.
+They’re usually perceived by the mind as visions or daydreams and if they happen at night – as the usual nighttime dreams most of us have.
 When our spirit moves through the spiritual plane or the physical world, it sees different locations and encounters different beings.
 These experiences are perceived by the mind as a kind of dreamy, visual scene being played out in our imagination.
 Often, our mind classifies them as the product of an overactive imagination and they’re dismissed as not being ‘real’.
-The mind has difficulty registering them as ‘real’, because it is used to experiences which stimulate the physical body – not the spiritual one.
+The mind has difficulty registering them as ‘real’, because it is used to experiences that stimulate the physical body – not the spiritual one.
 But in fact, these are the very real experiences of our spirit.

-When these things happen – we describe them as translocation.
+When these things happen. we describe them as translocation.